How to buy Cannabis Seeds in South Africa

 Is it legal to buy cannabis seeds in South Africa?

-What should I buy if I want to buy cannabis seeds?
+What should I buy if I want to buy Cannabis seeds?

 That depends on what you need or what you want from your weed.
 Firstly make sure that you are familiar with what a healthy cannabis seed looks like.
-Fully mature and healthy cannabis seeds are a dark brown, often marbled through with lighter shades or stripes.
-Seeds that are pale green or white since these probably aren’t mature or healthy and would most probably not sprout, let alone produce a healthy cannabis plant.
+Fully mature and healthy cannabis seeds are dark brown, often marbled through with lighter shades or stripes.
+Seeds that are pale green or white since these probably aren’t mature or healthy and would most probably not sprout, let alone produce a healthy marijuana plant.

 What you want is big fat seeds, that you cannot crush between your fingers (don’t actually try) with a teardrop to almost rounded shape.
 You can use smaller seeds too, but generally speaking, you are much more likely to get a healthy sprout from a bigger seed.
 From here you will also want to consider things like genetics, brand (breeder of seed), what type of marijuana you want and what your growth space is like.

 Genetics of the seed will tell you a lot about what kind of plant you are going to have.
 Basics to keep in mind is whether the plant is indica or sativa dominant.
 The better trained the genetics of a seed, the more likely the plant is to grow as it says on the pack.
 Please don’t buy bag seeds and then expect to get a plant that grows in a certain way or that has certain traits that the guy said it will.
 Creating a stable cannabis strain takes many years and lots of hard work.
 Crossbreeding and experimenting to create a seed with the needed genetics and characteristics can take a very long time.
 The more stable the genetics, the more the seed will cost.